Today you will learn exactly how to average down stocks.

 I know what you are thinking.
-You’ll blow up your account sooner or later.
+You’ll blow up your account eventually.

 Always remember to honor your exit plan for every trade you take.

-Because every time you add a position, you amplify your possible losses.
+Because every time you add a position, you make your losses bigger.

 Buying when the stock price is low

-Averaging down may look like a good strategy and buying when the price is low is more attractive.
+Averaging down may look like an excellent strategy and buying when the price is low is more attractive.